nasa/fprime-gds/src/fprime_gds/common/fpy/SPEC.md

 ## Integer literals
 Integer literals are strings matching:
 ```
-DEC_NUMBER:   "-"?
-"1".."9" ("_"?
+DEC_NUMBER:   "1".."9" ("_"?
 "0".."9" )*
-          |   "-"?
-"0"      ("_"?
+          |   "0"      ("_"?
 "0"      )* /(?![1-9])/
 ```

-The first rule of this syntax allows for integers without leading zeroes, separated by underscores, with an optional negative sign in front.
+The first rule of this syntax allows for integers without leading zeroes, separated by underscores.
 So this is okay:
 ```
--123_456
+123_456
 ```
 but this is not:
 ```
--0123_456
+0123_456
 ```

-The second rule allows you to write any number of zeroes, separated by underscores, with an optional negative sign:
+The second rule allows you to write any number of zeroes, separated by underscores:
 ```
 00_000_0
 ```